Robert Mueller: United States Marine Corps service

-Reflecting on his service in the Vietnam War, Mueller said, "I consider myself exceptionally lucky to have made it out of Vietnam.
+Reflecting on his service, Mueller said, "I consider myself exceptionally lucky to have made it out of Vietnam.
 There were many—many—who did not.
 And perhaps because I did survive Vietnam, I have always felt compelled to contribute."
-In 2009, he told a writer that despite his other accomplishments, he was still "most proud the Marine Corps deemed me worthy of leading other Marines."
+In 2009, he told a writer that despite his other accomplishments, he remained "most proud the Marine Corps deemed me worthy of leading other Marines."